opendata-guru/peacock-user-ui/CONTRIBUTING.md

 You can register as translator for free.
 It will automatically accept requests from translators to join the team.

+## Update translation in code

+TODO
+### i18n.json

+The i18n.json file is located at `peacock-user-ui/user-config/i18n/i18n.json` by default.
+It contains translations for all available languages for the vue-i18n module.

 # Provide code

 You can provide bug fixes and new code.
 First of all, setup your environment.